Adam Skórnicki: Career

 For the 2009 season, Skórnicki returned to his parent club the Wolverhampton Wolves in the United Kingdom.
 He also changed clubs in Poland and Sweden, to Gdańsk (in the Ekstraliga) and Vargarna respectively.
-For Wolves he became a regular points scorer and was intergal during the 2009 Elite League speedway season, when Wolves won the league title, giving Skórnicki his second consecutive title.
+For Wolves he became a regular points scorer and was integral during the 2009 Elite League speedway season, when Wolves won the league title, giving Skórnicki his second consecutive title.

 In 2010, he remained with Wolves and returned to Poznań from Gdańsk.
 It was his 17th consecutive season in the Polish leagues.
 He rode for various British and Polish clubs from 2012 to 2014 before retiring.